valentina-web/SML5202-2020-Final-Valentina/README.md

 1. **Stylesheet** : In the folder **assets/css**, you will find the **style.scss** file. .scss is a varient of css and works in the same way.
 You can edit this file to create custom styles for your site.
 For example, you will be able to change the colours of your banner, and make any other style adjustments you choose.

+1. **images** : This is the directory to store your image files.
+Inside the images folder you can find a **readme.md** file explaining how to use this directory.

 1. **Config file** : Finally, the **&#95;config.yml** file is a configuration file, where you modify the settings for your site.
 You also use this file to set the mappings for your pages to the navigation bar.

-:smile: